-1.12 Novice competitors are to be allowed to complete their trial even if the dog crosses during the course, unless this is deemed (at the judge's discretion) to be detrimental to the dog and/or the sheep.
+1.10 Novice competitors are to be allowed to complete their trial even if the dog crosses during the course, unless this is deemed (at the judge's discretion) to be detrimental to the dog and/or the sheep.

 A novice competitor is defined as a person who has not won a novice competition (or higher) at any time.
+The onus is on the novice competitor to advise the judge of their status before they commence their run.